U.S. Department of State Seal

 • Use of seatbelts is mandatory.

 • You can drive using your U.S. driver’s license for up to a year.
 If you hold a valid U.S. driver’s license and have resided in the United States at least six months, you can apply for a Hong Kong driver’s license.
-Visit the Hong Kong Transport Department online for further details.
+Visit the Hong Kong Transport Department for further details.

 Public Transportation: Approximately 90 percent of the population in Hong Kong depends on public transport.
 Taxis, buses, and the mass transit railway (MTR) are readily available, inexpensive, and generally safe.
 The MTR, an underground railway network, is the most popular mode of public transport, carrying an average of 3.5 million passengers a day.